Learning

 Multi cap vs flexi cap | Difference between flexicap and multicap

-If you invest in equity funds, then you must be familiar with the flexi-cap and multi-cap categories of funds.
+If you invest in equity funds, you should be familiar with the flexi-cap and multi-cap categories.
 Naturally, you might wonder which is better and whether you should invest in them or not.
 Let's understand them both in detail.

 Initially, multi-cap funds simply had to invest 65 per cent of their assets in equities.
 Following the changes made to the scheme characteristics by SEBI in September 2020, the multi-cap funds in their current form came into existence w.e.f.
 January 2021.

-In November 2020, SEBI introduced a new category - the flexi-cap funds.
+In November 2020, SEBI introduced a new category: flexi-cap funds.

 Which is suitable for you?

-Both categories of funds in their current form have existed since 1st January 2021, which is too short of a period to determine which performs better.
+Both categories of funds in their current form have existed since January 1, 2021, which is too short a period to determine which performs better.
 Moreover, both have different allocations across large-, mid- and small-cap stocks.

 However, both flexi-cap and multi-cap funds aim to provide growth in the long term.
-But, the choice of fund entirely depends on your risk tolerance and investment horizon.
-Go with a multi-cap fund if you can handle the volatility that comes with 50 per cent allocation to mid- and small-cap stocks.
-Else you can opt for a flexi cap fund which, on average, has only 25-30 per cent allocation to mid- and small-cap stocks.
+But the choice of fund entirely depends on your risk tolerance and investment horizon.
+Go with a multi-cap fund if you can handle the volatility that comes with a 50 per cent allocation to mid- and small-cap stocks.
+Alternatively, you can opt for a flexi-cap fund, which, on average, has only 25-30 per cent allocation to mid- and small-cap stocks.

 Other Categories